dcppc/2018-july-workshop/docs/index.md

 ### About the space

-RENCI will have between 1 large conference room available July 25-26.
+We have reserved 1 large conference for use all day July 25-26.
 We also have 4 smaller conference rooms available the afternoon of July 25 and all day July 26.
-We will be able to connect all of these rooms to Zoom or other online meeting platforms and all rooms have white boards.
-We will also have an office available upon request for private meetings.
+All rooms have white boards and can connect to Zoom or other online meeting platforms.
+Private office space is available upon request.

 | **Room** | **Location** | **Capacity** |
 | --- | --- | --- |